docarray/docarray/docs/tutorials/mutlimodal_training_and_serving.md

     name: python3
 ---

-# MultiModal Deep learning with DocArray
+# Multi-Modal Deep learning with DocArray

- The goal of this notebook is to showcase the usage of **DocArray** with **PyTorch** to do multi-modal machine learning.
+DocArray is a library for representing, sending, and storing multi-modal data that can be used for a variety of different use cases.

+Here we will focus on a workflow familiar to many ML Engineers: Building and training a model, and then serving it to users.

+This notebook contains two parts:

+1. **Representing**: We will use DocArray to represent multi-modal data while **building and training a PyTorch model**.
+We will see how DocArray can help to organize and group your modalities and tensors and make clear what methods expect as inputs and return as outputs.
+2. **Sending**: We will take the model that we built and trained in part 1, and **serve it using FastAPI**.
+We will see how DocArray narrows the gap between model development and model deployment, and how the same data models can be reused in both contexts.
+That part will be very short, but that's the point!

+So without further ado, let's dive into it!

+# 1. Representing: Build and train a PyTorch model

-We will train a [CLIP](https://arxiv.org/abs/2103.00020)-like model on a dataset compose of text and image.
-The goal is to train the model that is able to understand both text and image and project them into a common embedding space.
+We will train a [CLIP](https://arxiv.org/abs/2103.00020)-like model on a dataset composes of text-image-pairs.
+The goal is to obtain a model that is able to understand both text and images and project them into a common embedding space.

-We train the CLIP-like model on the [flick8k](https://www.kaggle.com/datasets/adityajn105/flickr8k) dataset.
+We train the CLIP-like model on the [flickr8k](https://www.kaggle.com/datasets/adityajn105/flickr8k) dataset.
 To run this notebook you need to download and unzip the data into the same folder as the notebook.

-In this notebook we don't aim at reproduce any CLIP results (our dataset is way to small anyway) but rather to show how DocArray datastructures help researchers and practitioners to write  beautiful and pythonic multi-modal PyTorch code.
+Not that in this notebook by no means we aim at reproduce any CLIP results (our dataset is way too small anyways), but rather we want to show how DocArray datastructures help researchers and practitioners to write beautiful and pythonic multi-modal PyTorch code.

 ```python tags=[]
 #!pip install "git+https://github.com/docarray/docarray@feat-rewrite-v2#egg=docarray[torch,image]"